Jerry Frei: Wisconsin Badgers

 Frei played college football at the University of Wisconsin in Madison, and was a guard for the Badgers as a sophomore in 1942.
 The team starred two-time All American end Dave Schreiner and halfback Elroy "Crazylegs" Hirsch, finished with an 8–1–1 record, ranked third in the final AP poll, and was named the national champion by the Helms Athletic Foundation.
 The Badgers beat the AP national champion, Ohio State, 17–7, but lost to unheralded Iowa, 6–0 and tied Notre Dame, 7–7.
 That glorious Badger season was played in a final-fling atmosphere on campus with many students, including football players, already enlisted in the service and awaiting their callups to active duty during World War II.
 Only one player from that Badgers team still was on the Wisconsin roster in 1943.
 Frei was only age 18, but like most of his teammates, he went on active duty in early 1943.

 World War II

 Frei served as a pilot in the U.S. Army Air Forces, after training flying 67 reconnaissance missions in the Pacific theater for the 26th Photographic Reconnaissance Squadron (26th PRS) of the Fifth Air Force's 6th Photographic Group.
 In the unarmed version of the P-38, he made solo or tandem flights over Japanese targets to take photographs in advance of bombing missions.
 He was awarded the Air Medal with two Oak Leaf clusters, meaning he in essence earned the medal three times.

-Two starters (Schreiner and tackle Bob Baumann) were killed in action on Okinawa and the Badgers compiled a stunning collection of military honors in various service branches and around the world.